srijansood/2340web/README.md

 5. **Wishlist: TODO**
     * Add new item
     * View existing items in wishlist below add
-    * Groupon coupon offer on adding item to wishlist
+    * Groupon coupon offer on adding item to wishlist (*EC 5-10*)
     * Scan items in wishlist across friends' sales reports on log in.
-Notification on match
+Notification on match, push notification (*EC 5*)